March 16, 2022

 After you've made these initial Investments, you'll need to hire someone to manage the system and pay for ongoing maintenance and upgrades to your equipment.
 Many organizations find that building and managing their own secure file-sharing system is far too resource-intensive.
 Learn more about comparing the cost of in-house file-sharing versus finding a service.

 Your second option is to find an FTPS and/or SFTP provider that offers easy setup and implementation for a low monthly fee.
-At FTP Today, for example, we offer both FTPS and SFTP as part of all our service plans.
+At Sharetru, for example, we offer both FTPS and SFTP as part of all our service plans.

 Keeping Your Servers Secure